 There is more than one way to make a starter.
-Paul Hollywood adds grated apple to the starter to get it going quickly see his method here .
+Paul Hollywood adds grated apple to the starter to get it going quickly.
 Others recommend using wholemeal flour as there are more natural yeasts on the outer bran of the wheat, although I have always found it to work perfectly fine to use just white flour.
 Alternatively you can buy dried wild yeast in a sachet on-line and use these as a fail safe way of making a starter.
-I have used this one in the past.
 My current starter was made as above with stone ground flour from Woodbridge tide mill.

 Using your starter

 You may have heard a lot of talk about having to nurture and feed your starter.
 If that sound like a lot of faff, don't let that put you off, it isn't.
 Once you have a strong starter, it will be quite robust and can last months with out being used, and can be brought back to life by feeding with some fresh flour and water.

 If you haven't used your starter for some time you may need to discard about half and add flour and water to replace it allowing a few hours at room temperature or a day in the the refrigerator until it is active again.

 Don't worry if a rather ugly grey liquid forms on top, this just indicates your starter is hungry again.
 Simply stir in and add a little more flour and water.
 When it is active, it will look like the starter in the picture above.

 If you make your no-knead sourdough every day or so you will not need to feed at all, as you will be replacing the starter that you use (and so in effect feeding it) as part of the baking process.

 If you only bake once a week or so I would recommend mixing in a about 2-4 tablespoon flour and 2-4 tablespoon water and leaving it at room temperature for about an hour before using, just to get it really going again but it is not essential.